webuildsg/live/checklist.md

 After few days:

-- Post produced episode is released
+- Post produced episode is released with Creative Commons license
-- Next guest is announced!
+- Next guest is announced and countdown restarts!